9elements/academy/stacks/rails.md

 - [Fontawesome Rails](https://github.com/bokmann/font-awesome-rails) More Icon Fonts (you will just want one of these font libs)
 - [Foundation Rails](https://rubygems.org/gems/foundation-rails) CSS Framework
 - [Twitter Bootstrap](https://github.com/seyhunak/twitter-bootstrap-rails) Twitter Bootstrap for Rails

+Please also look at our [Rails extended architecture](/rails) guides.